amayagil/InsightsIntegratedLab/InsightsIntegratedLabS64.md

 [root@icX ~]# insights-client --register
 ~~~~

-NOTE: On RHEL 7.5 client RPM has been renamed to insights-client, but this demo machines are using RHEL 7.0 and 7.3 for demonstration purposes, so the package name is still the old one.

 And repeat the steps.
 If no errors, proceed to the next section, If there was an error see below:

 NOTE: If bootstrap.py fails with this error: